ch4mpy/spring-addons/samples/webflux-jwt-default/README.md

 ```

 Now, the core of spring-addons configuration with:
-- CORS configuration per path matcher (here we use just one matcher intercepting all the end-points processed by the resource server filter-chain)
 - 3 trusted OIDC Providers (issuers) with for each:
   * `location`: the issuer URI (must be exactly the same as in access token `iss` claim).
 It is used to fetch OpenID configuration and resolve the authentication manager for a request
   * `username-claim`: necessary only to use something else than `sub` claim